status-im/nim-faststreams/README.md

 A `Pipeline` represents a chain of transformations that should be applied to a stream.
-It starts with an `InputStream` followed by one or more transformation steps and ending in a `OutputStream`.
+It starts with an `InputStream` followed by one or more transformation steps and ending with a result.

 Each transformation step is a function of the kind: